Sebastian Sebulonsen: Brøndby

-On 14 July 2022, Danish Superliga club Brøndby IF announced the signing of Sebulonsen on a four-year contract.
-He made his debut on 17 July, starting at right-back in a 1–0 league win against AGF.
-His European debut came four days later in a 1–1 draw in the UEFA Europa Conference League qualifier against Pogoń Szczecin.
+On 14 July 2022, Danish Superliga club Brøndby announced the signing of Sebulonsen on a four-year contract.
+He made his debut on 17 July, starting at right-back in a 1–0 league win over AGF.
+His European debut came four days later in a 1–1 draw in the UEFA Conference League qualifier against Polish side Pogoń Szczecin.
+He initially established himself as the club's first-choice right-back, but was later used more frequently as a substitute before regaining more regular involvement during the championship round, although not consistently as a starter.
+Brøndby finished fifth overall and failed to qualify for European competition the following season.